|Course Number||Course Title||CL||LAB||CR|

 The Associate Degree in Early Care and Education for Young Children with Disabilities (EYCD) will prepare students to begin working in the growing field of early intervention and early childhood special education (birth – 8 years).
 This degree responds to the increased diagnosis of young children with Autism Spectrum Disorders (ASD) and the need for qualified professionals to implement one to one instruction and therapeutic programs in various settings.
 This EYCD degree builds on the Autism Early Intervention Support Certificate so that graduates will be able to help improve educational outcomes for young children with other special educational needs, developmental delays, or low-incidence disabilities through additional courses and practicum experiences with children aged birth to three years and children aged three to five years.

-All first year early childhood (EC) courses require a one and a half hour weekly lab component where students will actively engage with young children and their families to make connections between theory and practice, to carry out class assignments, and to learn through observation and play.
+All first year early childhood (EC) courses require a two hour weekly lab component where students will actively engage with young children and their families to make connections between theory and practice, to carry out class assignments, and to learn through observation and play.
 (Please see individual course descriptions for second year ECE courses to see the child/family/program participation requirements for each course.)
 Faculty encourage students to complete their degree in a time frame that allows them to be most successful.
 For typical day students who are also working part-time, 5 or 6 semesters often works best.
 Evening or on-line students working full time can typically plan on a longer time frame.

 Graduates are prepared for immediate entry as competent professionals to work in a variety of early childhood settings including Family Centered Early Supports and Services or other early intervention teams, public schools, licensed child care centers, Early Head Start, Head Start, as well as home-based, community-based, or private settings.
 Some roles in these settings could include intake coordinator, *autism educational assistant, *home visitor, lead teacher in childcare, or *1-1 support aide/paraprofessional.
 Students wishing to pursue other opportunities in early intervention or early childhood special education may further their education at a four year college/university.
 The degree also meets the training and education requirements for the State of NH Early Childhood Professional Development System credential of NH Early Childhood Teacher, Level 5.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
 The degree is offered both face-to-face and online.